How to Actually Use the Enneagram for Self-Development (Beyond the 10-Minute Test)

 The misconception: One-size-fits-all personal development.

-Recent research from Joshua Hook, Ph.D., highlights what he calls the “two levels of Enneagram growth.”
-The first level involves meeting your type’s core needs in healthy ways.
-The second involves developing flexibility beyond your type’s patterns.
-Both are necessary, but most people skip straight to the second without addressing the first!
+Enneagram researcher Joshua Hook, Ph.D.
+(University of North Texas) describes two levels of growth.
+The first: meeting your type’s core needs in genuinely healthy ways.
+The second: developing enough self-awareness to catch your type’s habitual patterns and choose a different response.
+Most people skip straight to the second without addressing the first.

 “Before transcending your type, you need to understand how to meet its needs healthily.”